SaileshPatel/othello-game/README.md

 # OthelloG4

-Modern implementation of othello in Java using LibGDX.
+Modern implementation of Othello in Java using LibGDX.

 Developed by: